backube/volsync/docs/design/mover-rsync.rst

 Overview
 ========

-To meet the goal of being able to replicate arbitrary volumes, Scribe must have a built-in, baseline replication method. `Rsync <https://rsync.samba.org/>`_ is a well-known and reasonably efficient method to synchronize file data between two locations.
+To meet the goal of being able to replicate arbitrary volumes, VolSync must have a built-in, baseline replication method. `Rsync <https://rsync.samba.org/>`_ is a well-known and reasonably efficient method to synchronize file data between two locations.
 It supports both data compression as well as differential